mmisw/mmiorr-docs/docs/introduction.md

 ***ORR built around IRIs ***

-In the ORR, at the most basic level, every term has an IRI[3], and the ORR returns a page of basic information about the term when someone enters that IRI into their browser.
+In the ORR, at the most basic level, every term has an IRI[^iri], and the ORR returns a page of basic information about the term when someone enters that IRI into their browser.
 When the ORR creates an ontology, it automatically creates the term IRIs for that ontology, and enables resolution of those terms.
 Thus ORR users can begin using the terms immediately, confident that anyone looking for more